dougdyson/katas/challenges/nextBiggestInteger/notes.md

 nextBigger(num: 513)  // returns 531
 nextBigger(num: 2017) // returns 2071

-If the digits can't be rearranged to form a bigger number, return -1 (or nil in Swift):
+If the digits can't be rearranged to form a bigger number, return -1:

 9 ==> -1
 111 ==> -1